 Fungi are a major biosecurity concern because they cause a wide variety of plant diseases that threaten agricultural productivity, market access, and natural ecosystems.
 The surveillance of fungal pathogens is an essential part of Australia’s biosecurity efforts.
-However, airborne fungal spores are especially challenging to monitor due to the small size of the spores, their wind-driven dispersal over long distances, and the low concentration of the spores relative to the vast volume of the air that can carry them.
+However, airborne fungal spores are especially challenging to monitor due to their microscopic size, wind-driven dispersal over long distances, and their low concentration relative to the vast volume of air that can carry them.

-A spore trap is a device designed to capture spores from the air for subsequent analysis.
-When deployed in the field, a spore trap can be used to monitor the abundance and diversity of fungal pathogens that are present in the surrounding environment.
-Existing research has developed a variety of designs for spore traps, ranging from low-cost passive devices through to sophisticated high-volume automatic samplers.
+A conventional spore trap is a device designed to capture spores from the air for subsequent analysis.
+When deployed in the field, a spore trap can be used to monitor the abundance and diversity of fungal pathogens in the surrounding environment.
+Existing research has developed a variety of designs for spore traps, ranging from low-cost passive devices to sophisticated high-volume automatic samplers.

 Meet the PhD student for this project